 Other approvals and permits

-We encourage you to seek any other approvals or permits before or at the same time you lodge your Development Application.
+We encourage you to seek any other approvals or permits before or at the same time you lodge your DA.
 This can help you to avoid delays or the need to make separate applications.

 Other works that require Council approval

 Section 68 of the Local Government Act 1993 covers many types of common works and activities that require Council's approval, including:

 - installing a manufactured home, movable dwelling or associated structure on land

 - drawing water from a council water supply or a standpipe or sell water so drawn